IIIF/awesome-iiif/readme.md

 ## Slide Decks

-Slide decks with a focus on IIIF
+Slide decks with a focus on IIIF.

 - [OA - Shared Canvas - TEI - Biblissima project](http://www.slideshare.net/biblissima/oa-shared-canvas-tei-biblissima-project) part of a workshop on TEI and neighboring standards including IIIF.

+## Discovery

+Links to help you discover IIIF resources that have been shared.

+- [iiif-universe](https://github.com/ryanfb/iiif-universe) is a repository that includes links to known IIIF presentation manifest collections.

 ## Implementations